o-sam-o/Beer.angular/README.md

 * Search doesnt work when done from a detail page
 * Should have brewer pages, detail page should link to brewer pages and include the brewer pages in the breadcrumbs
+* Can't refresh on the detail page (or land on the detail page without going to the gateway first

 Licence
 -------